marklicata/amplifier-app-cli/README.md

 Command-line interface for the Amplifier AI-powered modular development platform.

 > **Note**: This is a **reference implementation** of an Amplifier CLI.
 It works with [amplifier-core](https://github.com/microsoft/amplifier-core) and demonstrates how to build a CLI around the kernel.
-You can use this as-is, fork it, or build your own CLI using the core.
+You can use this as-is, fork it, or build your own CLI using [amplifier-foundation](https://github.com/microsoft/amplifier-foundation).

 ## Installation